 At Hunter TAFE, we ensure that people with disabilities who study with us have access, support and equal opportunities.
-We provide expertise in the following areas of disability from specialist Teacher Consultants to Disability Student Support Officers in Hearing, Vision, Physical, Learning/Intellectual and Neurological/Mental Health.
+We provide expertise in the following areas of disability from specialist Teacher Consultants to Disability Student Support Officers in Hearing, Vision, Physical and Learning/Mental Health.

 We provide free services to eligible enrolled students:

 • Individual education plans record the negotiated types of support based on the individual needs of each student.